CMU-Perceptual-Computing-Lab/openpose/doc/faq.md

 ### Webcam Slower than Images
 **Q: Webcam is slow** - Using a folder with images matches the speed FPS benchmarks, but the webcam has lower FPS.
 Note: often on Windows.

 **A**: OpenCV has some issues with some camera drivers (specially on Windows).
-The first step should be to compile OpenCV by your own and re-compile OpenPose after that (following the `Reinstallation` section in Ubuntu or cleaning the project on Windows).
+The first step should be to compile OpenCV by your own and re-compile OpenPose after that (following the [doc/installation.md#reinstallation](./installation.md#reinstallation) section).
 If the speed is still slower, you can better debug it by running a webcam OpenCV example (e.g. [this C++ example](http://answers.opencv.org/question/1/how-can-i-get-frames-from-my-webcam/)).
 If you are able to get the proper FPS with the OpenCV demo but OpenPose is still low, then let us know!